nwdigitalradio/n7nix/email/pat/README.md

-## How to run PAT with ARDOP - PRELIMINARY
+## How to run PAT with ARDOP & AX.25

 ### List of processes running to support PAT/ARDOP
 ```